storybookjs/react-native/MIGRATION.md

 The new default behavior is to use the framework-specific description extractor, which for React/Vue is still docgen, but may come from other places (e.g. a JSON file) for other frameworks.

+The description doc block on DocsPage has also been updated.
+To see how to configure it in 5.3, please see [the updated recipe](https://github.com/storybookjs/storybook/blob/next/addons/docs/docs/recipes.md#migrating-from-notesinfo-addons)

 ### React Native Async Storage

 Starting from version React Native 0.59, Async Storage is deprecated in React Native itself.
 The new @react-native-community/async-storage module requires native installation, and we don't want to have it as a dependency for React Native Storybook.